Suburban Family Still In Shock After They Hired Home Improvement Contractor Via HomeAdvisor, Only For The Contractor To Smash Up Their Property

 “It brings up just a lot of the trauma of that day,” Moody said.

-He can’t forget that day, thanks to the missing window and cracked siding that greet him in his backyard each morning now.
+He can’t forget it, thanks to the missing window and cracked siding that greet him in his backyard each morning now.

 “Especially for my wife, she’s had a really hard time with it,” Moody said.
 “She’s having trouble sleeping, she’s barricading the doors at night sometimes.
 We ended up going to therapy for trauma, and it’s just been really rough on her.”